Kylie Jenner’s Crystal-Clear Italian Paparazzi Photos Have Fans Pitying Daughter Stormi

 we took our baby on an adventure yesterday ???????????????? ugh i love this little girl so much. not only do i think she‘s the cutest thing in the world.. she’s got the sweetest, smartest, most special little soul ???????? p.s. the pat on the back at the end of the video gets me every time ????

-The world’s most famous baby isn’t going to go unnoticed on the cuteness front, though.
+The world’s most famous baby isn’t going to go unnoticed in terms of her cuteness, though.
 One of the most upvoted comments simply stated that Stormi is “gorgeous.”

 Kylie’s travels got off to an interesting start.
-As The Inquisitr reports, the private jet boarding yesterday had fans in a tizzy over what appeared to be a wedding dress being loaded onto the aircraft.
-While comments to today’s report did mention the dress, most seemed centered around Kylie, Stormi, and Travis.
-Many users felt that Kylie looked different, with accusations of plastic surgery proving plentiful.
+As The Inquisitr reported, the private jet boarding yesterday had fans in a tizzy over what appeared to be a wedding dress being loaded onto the aircraft.
+While comments on today’s report did mention the dress, most seemed centered around Kylie, Stormi, and Travis.
+Many users felt that Kylie looked different and made accusations of plastic surgery.

-Regardless of how adorable fans seemed to think Stormi is, the upvotes for comments suggesting pity were marked.
+Regardless of how adorable fans seemed to think Stormi is, the upvotes for comments suggesting pity were quite notable.